Valeska Grisebach

 Valeska Grisebach (born 4 January 1968) is a German film director.
 She was born in Bremen.
-She is considered part of the Berlin School of filmmaking.
+She is considered part of the Berlin School of filmmaking, and is most known for her drama films Western (2017) and The Dreamed Adventure (2026).

 Biography

 Valeska Grisebach studied German literature and philosophy in Berlin, Munich, and Vienna before beginning film studies in Vienna.

-Grisebach's diploma film Mein Stern (Be My Star) won the International Critics' Award at the Toronto International Film Festival as well as the prize for Best Feature Film at the Turin Film Festival.
-In 2006, her second film Sehnsucht (Longing) debuted in competition at the Berlin Film Festival.
-Grisebach's third film Western premiered at the Cannes Film Festival in 2017.
+Grisebach's diploma film Be My Star (Mein Stern) was honored by the FIPRESCI Prize jury at the 2001 Toronto International Film Festival, as well winning as the prize for Best Feature Film at the Turin Film Festival.

+In 2006, her second film Longing debuted in competition at the 56th Berlin International Film Festival.

+Her third film Western premiered at the Un Certain Regard section of the 2017 Cannes Film Festival.

+Grisebach's The Dreamed Adventure had its world premiere at the main competition of the 2026 Cannes Film Festival, where it won the Jury Prize.

+Personal life

 Valeska Grisebach's sister is the actress Anna Grisebach.